MicrosoftDocs/power-platform/power-platform/admin/power-platform-advisor.md

 > [!NOTE]
 >
 > - New owner information isn't updated in the list.
-> - The app is shown in the list until the next planned scan.
+> - The app will be shown in the list until the next planned scan.
 > - New owners don't automatically get permissions to the environment or data sources used in the app.
 Admins must manually give owners permission.

 ##### Promote co-owner to owner